Starting an online business can be fun and exhilarating. It’s like taking life by the horns and going for it!

 Once you get your website up and running, it’s time to start getting the word out about your new online business!

-One insight we all agree on: your website might never be truly “finished” or perfect.
-It’s always evolving.
-If you wait for it to be perfect, you might never actually get it off the ground.
+Your website might never feel truly “finished” or perfect.
+It’s constantly evolving.
+If you wait for it to be perfect, you might never get it off the ground.

-After you’ve incorporated that feedback, then you might be ready to start marketing your business.
-For a startup online business, our inclination has typically been to start with low-cost initiatives like these:
+After incorporating that feedback, you can start marketing your business.
+For a startup online business, our inclination has typically been to begin with low-cost initiatives like these:

 Join an Affiliate Program

-This gives others a split of the profit if they help get the word out you.
-We like this approach because it allows you to generate new sales and profits without any up front risk.
-This is particularly good for business models that sell information.
+Affiliate programs give others a split of the profit if they help get the word out about you.
+We like this approach because it allows you to generate new sales and profits without any upfront risk.
+It is particularly good for business models that sell information.

-You can check out our article about the best pay-per-lead affiliate programs to learn more.
+To learn more, you can check out our article about the best pay-per-lead affiliate programs.

 Start Doing SEO

 SEO stands for search engine optimization.
-This is the process of getting your website to show up for free in Google’s search results.
+It’s the process of getting your website to show up for free in Google’s search results.

 Join Facebook Groups

-You can join Facebook groups related to your niche and start talking with people in there.
-If you have a link to your business in your profile, then normal conversations might generate leads.
+You can join Facebook groups related to your niche and start talking with people there.
+Everyday conversations can generate leads if you have a link to your business in your profile.
 You can also try to help people who are expressing a need that matches a service like yours.

-Doing some of these low-cost marketing methods might help you collect important stats, like which products are converting the best, and how many visitors are turning into customers, etc. This might give you enough ammunition to make an informed decision about paid marketing.
+Doing some of these low-cost marketing methods might help you collect essential stats, like which products convert the best, how many visitors are turning into customers, etc. It might give you enough ammunition to make an informed decision about paid marketing.

-When it comes to paying up front for advertising of an online business, the opportunities are just about endless.
-You could do social media ads, Google Adwords, or just by any other sort of online ads.
+When it comes to paying upfront for advertising an online business, the opportunities are abundant.
+You could do social media ads, Google Adwords, or buy any other online ads.

-The key with doing paid ads is to have a handle on your metrics.
+The key to doing paid ads is to have a handle on your metrics.
 If you throw hundreds of dollars at a prepaid ad and you don’t have a way to track how it performs, then it might be a total waste.
-Early on especially, those ads can serve as a learning mechanism to teach you about your core audience.
+Those ads can serve as a learning mechanism to teach you about your core audience.

 So there you have it.
-Those are the key building blocks to setting up an online business.
-A number of us have followed these exact steps, and in some cases the end result ended up being a thriving business.
-You’re now well equipped to start this exciting adventure!
+Those are the critical building blocks to setting up an online business.
+A number of us have followed these exact steps, and in some cases, the result ended up being a thriving business.
+You’re now well-equipped to start this exciting adventure!